-In addition to mentoring doctoral students, in both the 8100 and 9000 doctoral courses, she also teaches qualitative and quantitative research courses, specifically 8303.
+In addition to mentoring doctoral students, in both the 8100 and 9000 doctoral courses, she also teaches the initial DBA course, specifically 8006.
 She has also taught 8427 and 8300, both doctoral level applied research courses.

 She has published and co-published the following articles: